Supergirl in other media: Smallville

-After being taken in by a waitress, she works at a diner for several weeks, and eventually takes on the name of "Linda."
+After being taken in by a waitress, she works at a diner for several weeks, and eventually takes on the name of "Linda".
 Her memories and powers remain mysteriously gone, as Clark brings her back to Smallville.
 However, he decides to hide her Kryptonian identity from her, hiding her Kryptonian bracelet.
 Because of this, by the episode "Hero" she becomes drawn to Lex, moving in with him, because of Clark and Lana's secrecy.

 In the episode "Traveler", Kara's memory and powers are restored by Jor-El making her able to save Clark, who was imprisoned in a Kryptonite cell.
 In the following episode, entitled "Veritas", Kara attempts to teach Clark how to fly so as to further his chances of surviving a confrontation with the newly restored Brainiac.
 When Kara resists Brainiac's offer of help in restoring Krypton, Lana falls victim to Brainiac's brain-probe.
 This, in turn, prompts Kara to voluntarily travel into space with Brainiac, and she is last seen entering hyperspace high above Earth.
-In the seventeenth episode titled "Sleeper", Kara is discovered to be on Krypton, in the year 1986.
-In the episode 18, "Apocalypse", we see Kara on an alternative universe where Kal-El never made it to Earth.
+In the episode, "Apocalypse", Kara appears in alternative universe where Kal-El never made it to Earth.
 Kara was found and raised by Lex and Lionel Luthor, and took on the name Linda Danvers, being head of DDS (Department of Domestic Security).
 There, when she finds Clark from the original Smallville universe, she reveals that was sent to Earth to kill him.
 Back in the year 1986, Kara is fighting Brainiac, when she is helped by Clark, destroys Brainiac, and make it to Earth again.

-It is finally discovered in the season finale "Arctic", that the real Kara never made it back to Earth and is trapped in the Phantom Zone, and that Brainiac had been impersonating her.
-In episode 8 of season 8, "Bloodline", Clark and Lois are transported into the Phantom Zone where they are mistakenly attacked by Kara.
+The season finale "Arctic" reveals that the real Kara never made it back to Earth and is trapped in the Phantom Zone, and that Brainiac had been impersonating her.
+In the season 8 episode, "Bloodline", Clark and Lois are transported into the Phantom Zone where they are mistakenly attacked by Kara.
 She later reveals a portal that can allow one to exit the Phantom Zone but she has not done so, fearing the escape of other prisoners.
 She activates the portal to allow Clark and Lois back but both she and Clark are defeated by Faora, General Zod's wife.
 With Chloe's help, they make it back to Smallville where Kara helps Clark defeat Faora by using the Martian Manhunter's crystal to separate Faora from Lois Lane's body.
 In the end, she leaves Smallville, flying into space, where she has gone to look for Kandor after hearing rumors of its survival of the destruction of Krypton.